-The first image showed Danny in Glasgow's Leverndale Hospital after he was sectioned due to multiple overdoses.
+The first image showed Danny in a Glasgow hospital after he was sectioned due to multiple overdoses.
 The second showed a smiling Danny one-year drink and drug free.

 Now he has become an inspiration for others to change their lives.

-Sharing his turnaround with BBC Radio Scotland's Kaye Adams programme, Danny, from Renfrew, said: "I'd been trying to stop drinking and taking drugs for a few years, going to meetings and stuff but I could never get past 30 days sober and every time I went back out and took drink and drugs again it was progressing and getting worse and worse.
+Sharing his turnaround with BBC Radio Scotland's Kaye Adams programme, Danny said: "I'd been trying to stop drinking and taking drugs for a few years, going to meetings and stuff but I could never get past 30 days sober and every time I went back out and took drink and drugs again it was progressing and getting worse and worse.

 "I overdosed three times in two months.
 I kept waking up from blackouts, waking up in hospitals, waking up in places I didn't know where I was.
 I woke up and I had smashed every window in my house and couldn't remember doing it.

 "I was suicidal and didn't want to be here anymore."